MileHacker Logo

 Schengen Area Regulations

-Italy forms part of the Schengen Area, meaning entry stipulations conform to Schengen rules.
-Citizens from countries outside the European Union (EU), European Economic Area (EEA), or Switzerland generally need a Schengen visa for up to 90-day STAYS days within any 180-day period.
-This visa covers tourism, business, and brief visits.
+Italy constitutes a portion of the Schengen Area, meaning entry stipulations conform to Schengen rules.
+Citizens from countries outside the European Union (EU), European Economic Area (EEA), or Switzerland generally need a Schengen visa for stays up to 90 days within any 180-day period.
+This travel permit covers tourism, business, and brief visits.
 Visa application occurs through the Italian language embassy or a consulate in your home nation before travel.
 The process involves submitting an application form, necessary documents, and attending an interview.

 Visa-Exempt & ETIAS